NZ Seismic & Structural Engineer

 Solving knotty structural design issues

-Deep experience enables one to solve knotty structural problems which Russell finds both satisfying and fun.
+Extensive experience enables one to solve knotty structural problems which Russell finds both satisfying and fun.
 For example, a client wanted to put an extra storey atop a “temporary container building” built in 2011.
 Russell devised an innovative solution to the WWII container invention, using timber girders, Surefoot foundations and Tectonus energy absorbing “fuses”.

-Consulting for challenging construction problems
+Advising on challenging construction problems

 Access an independent sounding board.
 A good proportion of Russell’s last 35 years has been spent on building sites, gaining first-hand experience solving construction problems.